 With a metal roof, you can expect double the life expectancy from an asphalt shingle roof, at minimum.
 But they still need proper maintenance.
 Metal has a tendency to flex and expand as the weather changes, and this can loosen the screws on your roof.
 A professional roofer can perform routine maintenance twice a year to check for corrosion, retighten screws, replace any gaskets, and touch up areas with sealant.

 At Preman Roofing Solar, we have decades of experience to ensure a proper installation.
 We also value your time.
 All of our timelines and work schedules are guaranteed—so you know exactly when to expect us and how long it will take before we are out of your hair.
-Contact us today for more information about our installations and financing options.
+Contact us today for more information about our roofing installations and financing options.
+Be sure to also inquire about our residential and commercial solar panels in San Diego if you need them for your metal roof.